What is a Return on Investment?

 Why You Need to Calculate Your Return on Investment

 Calculating a return on investment must take into account all factors from the costs of doing business.
-If your organization has a complete picture of your expenses you’ll never be able to identify if you’re making a profit, breaking even or have a negative return on investment.
+If your organization doesn’t have a complete picture of your expenses, you’ll never be able to identify if you’re making a profit, breaking even or have a negative return on investment.

 What Information Do You Need to Calculate True Business Costs?

 To calculate return on investment you need to know the costs it takes to do business.
 The most common costs include:

 - Licenses, Permits & Franchise ees

 - Cost of Materials/Products

 - Additional Ancillary Infrastructure Costs Including Website Hosting/CMS/Database costs

 - Ad, Referral & Promotional Costs

 While creating a profitable ecommerce store or any other type of successful business sometimes takes a combination of luck, skill & trial and error, when you begin to test and implement marketing strategies and develop your products on new ecommerce platforms is when you begin to get a greater sense of what works and can produce a profit.